-By representing your brand at the point of sale, you can optimise each part of your campaigns and drive conversions without the need to build your own infrastructure.
+By representing your brand at the point of sale, you can optimize each part of your campaigns and drive conversions without the need to build your own infrastructure.
 This approach allows you to leverage the extensive reach of marketplaces to drive sales, improve brand awareness, and increase ROI.

 How you can leverage retail media for your brand

 Product visibility on marketplaces is a key step in the customer journey.
 Take advantage of a new platform to increase brand awareness and build brand loyalty.
-For quick wins, optimise your product titles, descriptions, and images to ensure they appear in relevant search results.
+For quick wins, optimize your product titles, descriptions, and images to ensure they appear in relevant search results.
 Use search term reports to identify high-performing keywords and adjust bids and budgets.

 Use sponsored and display ads to showcase your brand values, unique selling points, and customer reviews.
 Use search advertising to target customers searching for products similar to yours and increase your brand exposure to a wider audience.

-Focus on quality content to optimise performance
+Focus on quality content to optimize performance

 Create eye-catching ads to stand out from the crowd and highlight your product.
 This includes video ads to showcase products, customer testimonials, and your brand story.
 Interactive content, like 360-degree product images or tours, show products in unique and creative ways.